Levelowel/levelowel.github.io/installation.md

+# Note 1: [Here](https://www.youtube.com/watch?v=UQs6wO9nXkw) is a video tutorial by [DanielPlays](https://www.youtube.com/channel/UChmkRFkzzzrmN4nAq6_7WeQ) for **vanilla** Minecraft 1.16.3. but it also works for newer versions.
-# Note: This only applies if you are NOT using any big mods AND you are playing in Minecraft 1.13.2 or higher!
+# Note 2: The following Instructions only apply if you are NOT using any big mods AND you are playing in Minecraft 1.13.2 or higher!
+Otherwise follow the installation [here](https://www.curseforge.com/minecraft/customization/complementary-shaders).
 ## 1. Download and install OptiFine
 ### 1. Run Minecraft at least once on the version you want to use.
 - This is to ensure that the launcher downloads all of the files required to install OptiFine.